electron/electron/docs/api/app.md

 * `event` Event
 * `argv` String[] - An array of the second instance's command line arguments
 * `workingDirectory` String - The second instance's working directory
+* `additionalData` unknown - A JSON object of additional data passed from the second instance

 This event will be emitted inside the primary instance of your application when a second instance has been executed and calls `app.requestSingleInstanceLock()`.